hemanth09/mongodb-curd-operations-and-unit-tesiting-with-mongoose-mocha/README.md

 # Description

-A test driven experience on MongoDB CURD operations using mongoose and mocha
+A test driven experience on MongoDB CURD operations using mongoose and mocha.

+A good walk through of core fundamentals of MongoDB

+- Data Modelling and schema designs
+- Handling Relational Data
+- Handling Big collections with pagination

 ### Set Up